10 of the best National Landscapes in the UK

 Wye Valley

-Winding sinuously down from Hereford to Chepstow, the Wye Valley AONB is widely regarded as one of the UK’s finest riverside landscapes.
-As well as attracting canoeists, climbers and riders, it’s hugely popular with hikers with its Wye Valley Walk through dappled wooded glades and Offa’s Dyke Path National Trail.
+Winding sinuously down from Hereford to Chepstow, the Wye Valley National Landscape is widely regarded as one of the UK’s finest riverside landscapes.
+As well as attracting canoeists, climbers and riders, it’s hugely popular with hikers with its Wye Valley Walk through dappled wooded glades and Offa's Dyke Path National Trail.

-Designated as a Site of Special Scientific Interest, the entire length of the Wye is a refuge for a variety of wildlife including dragonflies, more than 30 species of fish, kingfishers, polecats and ten species of bat.
+Designated as a Site of Special Scientific Interest (SSSI), the entire length of the River Wye is a refuge for a variety of wildlife including dragonflies, more than 30 species of fish, kingfishers, polecats and ten species of bat.
 It is also a premier salmon fishing river.
 Walk in the footsteps of prominent artists and poets, drawn by the splendour of its lush vistas of the Black Mountains, Golden Valley and the Forest of Dean, picturesque riverside settlements and grand ancient ruins including Goodrich Castle and Tintern with its 12th-century medieval abbey.
 Symonds Yat Rock offers one of the best vantage points over the Valley, and if you’re lucky, you might spot some peregrine falcons.

 Check out our Wye Valley cottages